-- 1. Up to 75 semester-hours of lower-division transfer credit may be accepted upon review by the program faculty. - 2.
-Ordinarily, only credits earned with a grade of "C" or better or "P" (pass) will be considered for transfer credit at the lower-division level.
-Credits with grades of "D" may be considered for transfer if the cumulative grade point average for transfer credit is at least 2.00 (on a 4.00 scale) or if the credit was accepted for the associate's degree. - 3.
-Only credits earned with a grade of "C" or better or "P" (pass) will be considered upper-division transfer credit or satisfactory completion of course prerequisite or corequisite. - No more than 12 credit-hours earned as an undeclared student may be applied toward degree requirements. - 5.
-Only credits earned with a grade of "C" or better or "P" (pass) may be applied to meet university general education requirements. - Transfer credits are applied toward specific degree requirements on a course-by-course basis by the academic advisor. - Some individual degree programs have limited the time period within which transfer course credit must have been earned in order to be applied toward degree requirements.
+2.00 (on a 4.00 scale) or if the credit was accepted for the associate's degree.

+- 3. Only credits earned with a grade of "C" or better or "P" (pass) will be considered upper-division transfer credit or satisfactory completion of course prerequisite or corequisite. - No more than 18 credit-hours earned as an undeclared student may be applied toward degree requirements. - 5.
+Only credits earned with a grade of "C" or better or "P" (pass) may be applied to meet university general education requirements. - 6.
+Transfer credits are applied toward specific degree requirements on a course-by-course basis by the academic advisor. - 7.
+Some individual degree programs have limited the time period within which transfer course credit must have been earned in order to be applied toward degree requirements.